 Making payments is easy!
 You can deposit money on your child’s account by sending a check or cash to school with your student.
 Checks are the preferred method of payment.
-If you would like to make an online payment to add money to your student's meal account, click on the link to find out more information about E-FUNDS for schools.
+If you would like to learn more about e-Funds for schools or make an online payment to add money to your student's meal account, click on the links below.

 If you are the parent of a free or reduced student, or think you may be eligible, please contact your school office to find out how to apply.
 You MUST reapply at the beginning of each school year, as the prior year’s application is only valid for the first thirty (30) days of school.

 We realize that morning can be hectic.
 Let us worry about breakfast so you don’t have to!
 Charleston Food Service has a breakfast program in all 6 of our schools.
 Students will be able to purchase breakfast upon their arrival and start the day off right by eating their most important meal of the day: a nutritious breakfast.
 Studies show that students who eat breakfast perform better in the classroom and on standardized tests, and have fewer behavioral problems in the classroom.
 So let us help your student start the day off right with breakfast

 Charleston Food Service offers a high quality lunch program to its students with lots of options available.
 At Ashmore, Mark Twain and Carl Sandburg there are 4 entrees to choose from daily.
 8-10 entrée choices are offered daily at the high school, middle school and Jefferson Elementary School.
 An array of healthy fresh fruits and vegetables are offered daily at all locations.
 With our many options there is always something for everyone!